alxroyer/scenario/doc/src/advanced.config-db.rst

 .. tip::

-    Use the :py:class:`scenario.ConfigKey` shortcut to the internal :py:class:`scenario.scenarioconfig.ScenarioConfig.Key` enum from `scenario` user code.
+    Use the :py:class:`scenario.ConfigKey` shortcut to the internal :py:class:`scenario._scenarioconfig.ScenarioConfig.Key` enum from `scenario` user code.

 .. list-table:: Scenario configurable keys and values